prathamVaidya/kunji-react-library/README.md

 ## User Object

 The `user` object, obtained through the `useKunji` hook, represents the authenticated user.
+Its type is `KunjiUserI`.
 Here is a breakdown of its fields:

 | Field              | Type                                      | Description                                       |
 |--------------------|-------------------------------------------|---------------------------------------------------|